entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 ```

 [`--redis`]: @/reference/01-cli.md#redis

 [`@hapi/iron`]: https://github.com/hapijs/iron

 [HTTP session support]: https://en.wikipedia.org/wiki/Session_(computer_science)#HTTP_session_token

 [cookies]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies

 ["storage" chapter]: #TKTKTK

 [`cookie`]: https://www.npmjs.com/package/cookie#options-1

----
+* * *

-## `staticfiles`
+### `staticfiles`

 [To be documented.](https://github.com/entropic-dev/boltzmann/issues/64)

----
+* * *

-## `template`
+### `template`

 The `template` middleware is available if you have enabled the templating feature with
 `--templates=on`.
 It enables returning rendered [nunjucks](https://mozilla.github.io/nunjucks/)
 templates from handlers.
 See the [website features overview](@/concepts/03-websites.md) for a
 description of how to use templates to build websites and the development conveniences provided.

-### Arguments
+#### Arguments

 -   `paths`: an array of string paths where template files are looked up; defaults to `./templates`, a
     single directory relative to the application root.
 -   `filters`: an object specifying [custom
     filters](https://mozilla.github.io/nunjucks/api#custom-filters) to add to the Nunjucks renderer.
     Object keys are filter names, and the values must be filter functions.
 -   `tags`: [custom tags](https://mozilla.github.io/nunjucks/api#custom-tags) that extend the nunjucks
     renderer.
 Object keys are tag/extention names, and the values are the extention implementations.
 -   `logger`: ; defaults to `bole('boltzmann:templates')`
 -   `opts`: a [configuration object](https://mozilla.github.io/nunjucks/api.html#configure) passed to
     nunjunks.
 Defaults to the single setting `noCache`, which is set to true if the app is run in
     development mode, to support caching in production but livereload in development.

----
+* * *

-## `templateContext`
+### `templateContext`

 The `template` middleware is available if you have enabled the templating feature with
 `--templates=on`.
 It allows you to add extra data to every context value sent to template
 rendering.

-### Arguments
+#### Arguments

 -   `extraContext`: An object specifying key/value pairs to add to the context.
 The keys are the name of the context value.
 The value can either be a static value or an optionally asynchronous function returning a value.

-**Example configuration**
+#### Example

 ```javascript
 const boltzmann = require('./boltzmann')